Michael Lederer: Early life

 Michael Lederer was born in Princeton, New Jersey, where his father Ivo Lederer taught contemporary Russian and East European diplomatic history at Princeton University.
 His father was a native of what is now Croatia.
 In 1957 the family moved to New Haven, Connecticut.

 In 1965 they moved again to Palo Alto, California.
 Six months later the parents divorced.
 Lederer attended Palo Alto schools, graduating from Henry M. Gunn High School in 1974.
 At age 12, Lederer joined the American Federation of Television and Radio Artists (AFTRA) to work as a child actor in San Francisco.
 In 1972 he played Gandalf in a production of The Hobbit at Palo Alto Children's Theatre.
 The role of Smaug the dragon was played by future best-selling fantasy author Tad Williams.

-In the mid seventies, Lederer lived in a tipi on a hippie commune called The Land in the Santa Cruz Mountains of California.
+In the mid-seventies, Lederer lived in a tipi on a hippie commune called The Land in the Santa Cruz Mountains of California.
 The community was founded by Joan Baez and her then-husband David Harris as the Institute for the Study of Non-Violence.
 An extensive interview with Lederer about his time on The Land can be found on The Land website.
+Asked about the experience by SFGATE in 2023, he replied "Living at The Land was about seeing commonalities between ways of thinking.
+Why are we here?
+How does one live a good and true life?
+What is our position in a bigger universe?
+How do we treat others?
+Those questions brought many of us up that mountain.”